IN THIS ARTICLE

 Pollution in the United States

 Data visualizations are a great way to illustrate historical events, such as the spread of the printing press or trends in coffee production and consumption.
 This visualization by Harvard Business School depicts the largest US companies in the year 1955.
 A second analysis in 2015 shows how much has changed.
 There is also an abundance of datasets available on World War II.
 This Kaggle dataset features data on weather conditions during the war, which had a major influence on the success of an invasion.
+It’s one of the most interesting data projects to pursue.

 Modern telescopes and satellites produce digital images that are perfect for data visualization.
 This dataset from data.world shows future asteroids poised to pass near Earth within the next 12 months, as well as those that have made a close approach within the last 12 months.
 You can view live visualizations based on the dataset here to inspire your own analysis.
 You can also use this resource to find the asteroid orbital classes for each data point (eg: asteroid, apollo, centaur).